-Based in North Bristol, West of England Works is a completely free and voluntary service supporting you to explore learning, volunteering and employment opportunities.
+Based in North Bristol, West of England Works is a completely free and voluntary service supporting you to access learning and employment opportunities.

 Working closely with an Employment Mentor, you’ll co-create a personalised plan of action.
 This way, the support you receive will relevant to your needs and at a pace you’re comfortable with.

 - Understand Your Barriers – We’ll work with you to understand and address the varied barriers you might face on your journey.

 - Get Personalised Support – Support you receive will be based on your needs and goals.
 We don’t believe in a one-size-fits-all service.

 - Develop Your Skills – You’ll have opportunities to explore your interests, boost your confidence and gain skills in areas relevant to you.

 - Reach Your Goals – We’ll be with you every step of the way to put your plan into action and help you move towards education, employment or improved job search through self improvement and empowerment.